Landing Page Redesign

 The project was totally viable, and I worked with the product team for the remaining process.

-First of all, I have confirm the sections we need and draw a wireframe for the landing page.
+First of all, I have confirmed the sections we need and draw a wireframe for the landing page.
 Then the marketing director worked with me to revise the copies on the page.

 After that, the designer and the engineer will do the magic to format, code, and make the page live.

-There will be x sections on the landing page.
+There will be 8 sections on the landing page.

 This is it!
-Click the picture to see the live site!
+Click the picture below to see the live site!